srobo/website/_posts/2020-06-25-sr2020-virtual-competition-dates.md

 ---

 We're pleased to announce the dates for the virtual competition.
-As previously announced the competition wil run over three weekends in July.
+As previously announced the competition will run over three weekends in July.

 Teams will submit their code in advance and the simulated matches will be broadcast live via a live stream over the weekend.